smartive/giuseppe/docs/parameters.md

 giuseppe does support the injection of several types of parameters.
 If you decorate your route function parameters, they will be registered in the functions metadata and are injected at runtime.

-If some type of parameter injection is missing, feel free to open an issue or a pull request :wink:.
+If some type of parameter injection is missing, feel free to create a plugin to add your own parameter.

 If a parameter is not decorated, it will be ignored (`undefined`) since the order of the parameters does matter.

 Most parameter decorators receive a `name` and an optional `options` argument.